akshayverma5122/Kubernetes/cka/04-Logging-and-Monitoring/01-kube-prometheus-stack.md

+### NFS server installation and configuration for PV and PVC
 1. Add /dev/sdb disk. create the logical volume and formate it.
 Create the /nfs_data folder and give the permission.
 ```
 pvcreate /dev/sdb